santiment/academy/src/docs/education-and-use-cases/whale-monitoring-to-predict-market-moves/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xjV6dSXJ79k?si=0Q0hIukTOv_yX9F9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-It's important to monitor on how cryptocurrency whales are treating their bags.
+It's important to monitor how cryptocurrency whales are treating their bags.
 Generally, if they're accumulating, it's a good sign crypto market caps are continuing to rise.
 If they're moving many coins to exchanges, on the other hand, it's a sign that a dump may be around the corner.